ruiping-fang/cse15l-lab-reports/week9/lab5.md

 ## Part 2 – Reflection

 Things I didn't know before are `vim`, and `vim ` modes.
-It's also very cool to learn the basic navigation of `vim`, like `h` `j` `k` `l`

-`$` is to move to the end of the line

-`G` is the move to the end of the file
+It's also very cool to learn the basic navigation of `vim`, like `h` `j` `k` `l` Move left, down, up, and right, respectively. `$` is to move to the end of the line. `G` is the move to the end of the file.

-Another thing I have learned from the lab is how debug from the the output of the JUnit test, also learned how to write the test function by meself.
+Another thing I have learned from the lab is how to debug from the the output of the JUnit test, also learned how to write the test function by meself.
+The lab that ask us to write the grader script to grade student's assignment is also very interesting!